romychs/gotk3/examples/cool_app/README.md

 Aim of this sample application to show all GLIB/GTK+ components and widgets tiered together with helpfull code patterns.

-It's highly recomended to have GTK+3.12 and high installed, otherwise app will not compile.
+It's obligatory to have GTK+ 3.12 and high installed, otherwise app will not compile.

 Advantages of this demonstration:
 1) All actions in application implemented via GAction component, working as entry point